Russia, China FMs meet as ASEAN talks get underway in Laos

-Lavrov said before an earlier meeting with the foreign ministers of China and Laos that ASEAN was “one of the essential elements of a new, more just multipolar world order”.

-It must “ensure a stable and secure development, outside the blocs, of the Asia-Pacific region,” he said.
+The United States has been deepening diplomatic and military contacts with Manila.

+Beijing has insisted that the United States has “no right” to interfere in the South China Sea.

-The foreign ministers of Canada, India and the United Kingdom arrived in Vientiane on Thursday to attend the talks as dialogue partners, AFP journalists said.
+The foreign ministers of Canada, India and Britain arrived in Vientiane on Thursday for the talks as dialogue partners.

+Blinken is also expected to attend and will “discuss the importance of adherence to international law in the South China Sea”, according to the US State Department.

 – ‘Almost there’ –

-ASEAN ministers were thrashing out a common position on the civil war raging in member state Myanmar on Thursday, a Southeast Asian diplomat at the talks said.
+ASEAN ministers were, meanwhile, thrashing out a common position on the civil war raging in member state Myanmar on Thursday, a Southeast Asian diplomat at the talks said.

 “Myanmar is not resolved yet but we’re almost there,” the source said, requesting anonymity in order to speak to the media.